-\bet Let the pair $(\Phi,\rho)$ be equipped with a $(\Phi,\bA)$-instrument $\cJ$ and a local reversal $\theta$.
-Let $\PP$ be the $\rho$-statistics of $\cJ$, $\wP$ its $\theta$-time reversal, and $\ep(\cJ,\rho,\theta)$ the associated $\theta$-entropy production rate.
-Consider the following statements: \begin{enumerate}[label=(\roman*)] \item $\cJ$ satisfies an~\IQDB{} condition with local reversal $\theta$ and anti-unitary (resp. unitary) $(\Phi,\rho)$-admissible $J$. \item $\theta$ is unitarily (resp. anti-unitarily) implementable and $\wP=\PP$. \item $\theta$ is unitarily (resp. anti-unitarily) implementable and $\ep(\cJ,\rho,\theta)=0$. \end{enumerate} Then (i)$\implies$(ii)$\implies$(iii).
-Moreover, if $\Phi$ is irreducible then (iii)$\implies$(ii), and if additionally $\cJ$ is informationally complete, then (ii)$\implies$(i). \eet \begin{remark} It is not difficult to construct an example on ${\cal H}=\CC^3$ for which the implication (ii)$\implies$(i) fails if the assumption that $\cJ$ is informationally complete is omitted. \end{remark} { \bf Proof of Theorem~\ref{thm:main}}.
-By Theorem~\ref{thm:main-exist-instrument}, the~\QDB{} condition is equivalent to the~\IQDB{} condition with informational completeness.
-The latter implies, in particular, the implementability of the reversal $\theta$.
-The equivalence (iii)$\Longleftrightarrow$(i) of Theorem~\ref{main-instrument-QDB} completes the proof.\QED
+\item $\theta$ is unitarily (resp. anti-unitarily) implementable and $\wP=\PP$. \item $\theta$ is unitarily (resp. anti-unitarily) implementable and $\ep(\cJ,\rho,\theta)=0$. \end{enumerate} Then (i)$\implies$(ii)$\implies$(iii).
+Moreover, if $\Phi$ is irreducible then (iii)$\implies$(ii), and if additionally $\cJ$ is informationally complete and $\theta$ is unitarily (resp.~anti-unitarily) IC-implementable, then (ii)$\implies$(i). \eet \begin{remark} It is not difficult to construct an example on ${\cal H}=\CC^3$ for which the implication (ii)$\implies$(i) fails if the assumption that $\cJ$ is informationally complete is omitted. \end{remark} { \bf Proof of Theorem~\ref{thm:main}}.
+By Theorem~\ref{thm:main-exist-instrument}, the~\QDB{} condition is equivalent to the~\IQDB{} condition with an IC-implementable local reversal $\theta$.
+The equivalence (iii)$\Longleftrightarrow$(i) of Theorem~\ref{main-instrument-QDB} completes the proof. \QED